CyVerse-learning-materials/foss/docs/01_intro_open_sci.md

 together a short presentation that will be delivered to the rest of the FOSS attendees durning our final meeting.

+---

 ## Introduction to CyVerse

-There are many approaches to doing Open Science, and no single platform or tool is the \"right\" way.
+There are many approaches to doing Open Science, and no single platform or tool is the "right" way.
 However, there can be some benefits to using a set of tools designed to work together; for example, Google Docs, Gmail, and Google Calendar tend to play nicely together.